Brockholes Wood

 One of few remaining areas of upland oak woodland, with moorland.

 Dorset Wildlife Trust manages 100 hectares of land on the northern side of Brownsea Island in partnership with the National Trust.
-Two bird hides give fabulous views of the birds on the lagoon and…
+The brand new Lookout wildlife observatory and two bird hides…

 A microcosm of different habitats within one site - various woodland, carr, wet and dry heath, two large ponds and bogs